Toggle menu

 Rather than hooking internal environments up to public mail servers, we provide an SMTP testing service that captures emails.
 GOSS staff and client developers can log into the web-based UI and view the captured mail.

-MailHog is an open source SMTP testing service released under the MIT license.
+MailDev is an open source SMTP testing service.

-In our hosting infrastructure we create a contained instance of MailHog for each non-production environment that needs to use a mail server (in practice that's all of them).
-Each MailHog instance has two ports, one for HTTP access, the other for SMTP.
-That means if we host your test, development and pre-production environments, you'll have three separate instances of MailHog.
-Each environment will be set up to use it's MailHog instance instead of our usual mail servers.
+In our hosting infrastructure we create a contained instance of MailDev for each non-production environment that needs to use a mail server (in practice that's all of them).
+Each MailDev instance has two ports, one for HTTP access, the other for SMTP.
+That means if we host your test, development and pre-production environments, you'll have three separate instances of MailDev.
+Each environment will be set up to use it's MailDev instance instead of our usual mail servers.

 Configuring iCM